-41.1 Pay Range Assignments
+41.1 "General Service" Pay Range Assignments

-- A. Effective July 1, 2019, each classification represented by the Union will continue to be assigned to the same salary range of the "General Service Salary Schedule Effective January 1, 2019 through June 30, 2019" that it was assigned on June 30, 2019, except for the classifications specified in Appendix I and Appendix J. Effective July 1, 2019, each employee will continue to be assigned to the same step of the State Salary Schedule that they were assigned on June 30, 2019, except for the employees in classifications specified in Appendix J. - B. Effective July 1, 2019, all ranges and steps of the "General Service Salary Schedule" will be increased by three percent (3%) as shown in Appendix B. This increase will be based on the salary schedule in effect on June 30, 2019. - C. Effective July 1, 2020, the "General Service Salary Schedule" will be increased by three percent (3%) as shown in Appendix C. This increase will be based upon the salary schedule in effect on June 30, 2020. - D. Employees who are paid above the maximum for their range on the effective date of the increase described in B, and C, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+- A. Effective July 1, 2023, each classification represented by the Union will continue to be assigned to the same salary range of the "General Service Salary Schedule Effective July 1, 2022, through June 30, 2023" that it was assigned on June 30, 2023.
+Effective July 1, 2023, each employee will continue to be assigned to the same step of the State Salary Schedule that they were assigned on June 30, 2023. - B. Effective July 1, 2023, all salary ranges and steps of the "General Service Salary Schedule" will be increased by four percent (4%), as shown in Appendix B-1 (FY 24).
+This salary increase is based on the "General Service" Salary Schedule in effect on June 30,2023. - C. Effective July 1, 2024, all salary ranges and steps of the "General Service Salary Schedule" will be increased by three percent (3%), as shown in Appendix B-2 (FY 25).
+This salary increase is based on the "General Service" Salary Schedule in effect on June 30, 2024. - D. Employees who are paid above the maximum for their range on the effective date of the increases described in the preceding Subsections 41.1 B and C will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.